Outreach Methodology Evaluation: From 'Cold DM Blast' to 'Assistant-Led Contextual Intervention'

 The Safe Growth Path

-Strategy: Contribution First
+Strategy: Contribution First + Workflow

-Looking Forward: The Return of Relationship Sales
+Looking Forward: The Operating System for Relationship Sales

 Conclusion